morrilet/TutorialWorldGenerationWiki/Rasterizer.md

     }
 ```

-And after we enable the module in game and select the "Tutorial World Generator" voila...
+And after we enable the module in game and select the "Tutorial World Generator" - voila!

 ```
 java.lang.IllegalStateException: surface height facet not found
 ```

-Not exactly what we wanted.
-We need to provide surface information so that the spawn algorithm can find where the surface is and gently place new players there.
+...well, that's not quite what we wanted.
+To get our world generator working, we also need to provide surface information so that the spawn algorithm can find where the surface is and gently place new players there.

 [Next: Facet Production](Facet Production)